AmericanWhitewater/wh2o-vue/README.md

 ## Contributing

 Looking to give back to the paddling community?
 Look no further!
-For intructions on how to start contributing to the project, consult our [contribution guidelines](./CONTRIBUTING.md).
+For instructions on how to start contributing to the project, consult our [contribution guidelines](./CONTRIBUTING.md).

 ## Built With